Temporal Graph Pattern Machine: Experiments

+\textbf{Ablation Study.} We conduct two branches of ablation studies on Googlemap CT and Wikipedia: (1) Main ablation: we remove next time prediction (w/o NTP), long-term block masking (w/o LTM) and short-term block masking (w/o STM) respectively; (2) Alternative solution discussion: we first replace temporal random walk with chronologically monotonic causal path (w/ CP), and then replace short-/long-term masking with random masking (w/ RM).
 Table \ref{tab:ablation} presents the results of ablation studies.
-For our proposed components, next time prediction and short-term masking with smaller masking block size significantly contribute to evolving pattern mining, while long-term masking with larger masking block has less impact.
-This suggests that temporal evolving mechanisms and moderately long-range dependencies are critical for understanding generalizable evolving patterns.
-Based on the results of alternative solutions, both causal paths and conventional random masking based generative pre-training can yield inferior performance, indicating the importance of pattern ordering relaxation and explicit multi-scale dependency modeling.
+For our proposed components, NTP and short-term masking significantly contribute to evolving pattern mining, while the impact of long-term masking is domain-specific.
+This suggests that temporal evolving mechanisms and short-range dependencies are critical for understanding generalizable evolving patterns.
+Based on the results of alternative solutions, both causal paths and conventional random masking based generative pre-training consistently yield inferior performance, indicating the importance of pattern ordering relaxation and block-based dependency modeling.